Religion in our school

 As part of our commitment to you, we will hold a meeting annually for the parents and carers of children in Years 5 and 6 to discuss the programme's contents.
 You have the right to withdraw your child from this aspect of the curriculum however, this is not to be confused with curriculum Science which is statutory.

-Click here to open our RSHE Curriculum Mapping Document
+Click here to open our RSHE Policy

-Click here to open PDF
+Click here to open our RSHE Long Term Plan Overview

 A Journey in Love ; A brief outline of the programme